cengels/potence/docs/docs/Arrays/last.md

 ---
 layout:      page
-title:       "Arrays.last()"
+title:       Arrays.last()
-description: "Returns the last element in an array.
-If the array is empty, returns undefined."
+description: Returns the last element in an array.
+If the array is empty, returns undefined.
 parameters:
   array: An array with 0 or more elements from which the `n - 1`th element is returned (but not removed).
 ---